bnb51/bnb-portfolio/_test_items/hangman.md

 allowfullscreen></iframe>

 ### Video Recap
 In the video, the initial kickstart sequence is seen drawing the dashes to setup the game as well as the location in which the hangman will be drawn.
 Shortly after, I am seen showing the robot the letter "Q" that acts as my guess for the turn.
 Since the letter is not in the word that the robot chose, my guess is incorrect.
-This means the letter I guessed is written in the lower portion of the board and the first portion of the stick figure, the head, is drawn.
+This means the letter I guessed is written in the lower portion of the board (where wrong guesses go) and the first portion of the stick figure (the head) is drawn.

+To demonstrate how the robot handles a full word (and a correct guess), I temporarily have the robot print the word it chose to the terminal.
+The word "fight", which was chosen by the robot at the beginning of this game, is my guess.
+The robot is able to correctly read the word and assess that I have won the game.
+It proceeds to draw the letters in the correct places.
+All letters are bubble letters, though as the robot draws, some letters show up better than others.
+The force admittance control adjusts at every point of the trajectory as it connects the dots.
+This means that the robot may not know it has fallen out of range until it reaches the next waypoint.

-It is worth noting that the head looks "scruffy" due to the adjustment from the force feedback control.
+It is worth noting that the head looks "scruffy" due to the  active adjustment from the force feedback control.
 An added challenge that we chose as a group was to have the robot manipulate the marker without any additional aid from custom gripper attachments.
 While drawing, the robot will adjust to ensure that the admittance force is within the appropriate force range at each given waypoint on the trajectory.
 Due to flexion of the board, marker, and robot, this adjustment can be seen visually as it draws.

-To demonstrate how the robot handles a full word (and a correct guess), I temporarily have the robot print the word it chose to the terminal.
-The word "fight", which was chosen by the robot at the beginning of the game, is my guess.
-The robot is able to correctly draw the letters in the correct places.
-All letters are bubble letters, though due to error in the force control, some letters show up better than others.
-As mentioned, the force control adjusts at every point of the trajectory as it connects the dots.
-This means that the robot may not know it has fallen out of range until it reaches the next waypoint.

 ### Future Work
 Looking forward, there are some things that we seek to improve for optimized drawing and gameplay.
 First, a more highly tuned control loop that accounts for the robot having an easier time drawing upwards and sideways strokes than it does downward strokes would significantly improve the fidelity of the writing.
 Second, a more even distribution of some of the discrete points even on perfectly straight strokes, would allow for better evenness in the letters.